 4. Creating a New React Project

-create-react-app, we can create our first React application using it.
+After the successful installation, we can create our first React application using it.
+Otherwise the

 Here awesome-project is the name I have chosen for my React project.